Integral transformation of Heun's equation and some applications: Introduction

 satisfies $D_{y_1}(\tilde{\theta }_0, \tilde{\theta }_1, \tilde{\theta }_t, \tilde{\theta }_{\infty} ; \tilde{\lambda } ,\tilde{\mu } )$ for $p \in \{ 0,1,t,\infty \}$, where

-\end{prop} Kazakov and Slavyanov established an integral transformation for solutions of Heun's equation in \cite{KS}, and it was also obtained by taking suitable limits in Proposition \ref{prop:Nov}, which was discussed in \cite{TakM} by considering the relationship with the space of initial conditions of the sixth Painlev\'e equation. \begin{prop} $($\cite{KS,TakM}$)$ Set
+\end{prop} Kazakov and Slavyanov established an integral transformation for solutions of Heun's equation in \cite{KS}, and it was also obtained by taking suitable limits in Proposition \ref{prop:Nov}, which was discussed in \cite{TakM} by considering the relationship with the space of initial conditions of the sixth Painlev\'e equation. \begin{prop} $($\cite{KS,TakM}$)$ Let $\alpha $, $\beta $, $\epsilon _0 $, $\epsilon _1 $, $\epsilon _t $ be the parameters in Heun's equation (\ref{Heun02}).
+Set $\eta = \alpha \mbox{ or } \beta $ and

 Let $v(w)$ be a solution of

 Then the function

 is a solution of